 "I’ve just completed a year in the field.
 I’m writing a book about magical creatures ...
 A guide to help people understand why we should be protecting these creatures instead of killing them."

 Newton “Newt” Scamander is a famous magizoologist and author of Fantastic Beasts and Where To Find Them (PS5) as well as a number of other books.

-Famous magizoologist and author of Fantastic Beasts and Where To Find Them (PS5) and a number of other books.
-Scamander lives in Dorset with his wife Porpentina (FB vi).
-Scamander received the Order of Merlin, 2nd class in 1979, and is also featured on a chocolate frog card.
+Now retired, Scamander lives in Dorset with his wife Porpentina (FB).
+He received the Order of Merlin, second class in 1979, and is also featured on a Chocolate Frog card.

 In 1918 he was commissioned by Augustus Worme of Obscurus Books to write a book about magical creatures.
 The first edition of Fantastic Beasts and Where to Find Them was published in 1927; the book is now in its 52nd edition.